DilukM/pixup/README.md

 - For more details on Flutter development, visit the [official documentation](https://flutter.dev/docs)
 - For TMDB API documentation, visit the [TMDB API Documentation](https://developers.themoviedb.org/3)
 - Rate Limits: TMDB API has a rate limit of 40 requests every 10 seconds

-Would you like me to add any other specific API endpoints or configuration details that you're planning to use in the app?